AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-3-create-a-mobile-in-app-campaign.md

  <br>

-You are now in the In-App message editor.
-We will now configure the in-app message content.
+You are now in the In-App message editor, where you configure the in-app message content.

 #### 3.1.3.1 [!UICONTROL Message layout section]

-First, click on the **[!UICONTROL Modal]** button to make your in-app message a modal layout.
+First, click the **[!UICONTROL Modal]** button to make your in-app message a modal layout.

    ![modal button](/help/summit/l820-lab-workbook/assets/3-1-3-2-modal-button.png)
    <br>

 #### **3.1.3.2 [!UICONTROL Media section:]**

-1. Click on the **[!UICONTROL Add media] button**
+1. Click the **[!UICONTROL Add media] button**
 2. On the **[!UICONTROL Select Assets] screen, scroll down to the Fréscopa>Products folder and select an image.
-3. Click on the image and click the **[!UICONTROL Select] button** to add the image to your push notification.
+3. Click the image and click the **[!UICONTROL Select] button** to add the image to your push notification.

 #### **3.1.3.3 [!UICONTROL Content section:]**

-**Compose your message content** - feel free to add any header and body text you like, we will give you examples that you can use:
+**Compose your message content** - feel free to add any header and body text you like.
+For example:

    <br>
       * Header: `Welcome to Fréscopa app!`
-      * Body text: `Explore our latest coffee offers and machines.`
+      * Body text: `Explore the latest coffee offers.`
    <br>

 #### 3.1.3.4 [!UICONTROL Buttons section:]

-**Compose your buttons** - You can now add buttons, and configure them how you like, we will simply edit the existing button's text for now.
+**Compose your buttons** -  we will simply edit the existing button's text for now.

 Change the default Button #1 text to **Get started**

+You can add buttons and configure them how you like.

 ### 3.1.4 Review and activate

 If you are happy with the content of your message, you can activate the message:

-1. Click on the **[!UICONTROL Review to activate] button**.
+1. Click the **[!UICONTROL Review to activate] button**.

     ![review and activate](/help/summit/l820-lab-workbook/assets/3-1-4-1-review-and-activate.png)
     <br>

+ >[!NOTE]
-2. Note that the current trigger for the in-app message is the default **Application launch event happens**, which means that the in-app message will be triggered when the app launches.
+ >The current trigger for the in-app message is the default **Application launch event happens**, which means that the in-app message will be triggered when the app launches.
 You can see this in the **[!UICONTROL Schedule section]**.

 3. On the **[!UICONTROL Review to activate] screen**, click the **[!UICONTROL Activate] button**.

 ![activate](/help/summit/l820-lab-workbook/assets/3-1-4-2-activate.png)

 ## Exercise - 3.2 Create a custom trigger

-In this exercise, you will create a custom trigger for your in-app message, and send it from your mobile app.
+In this exercise, you create a custom trigger for your in-app message, and send it from your mobile app.

 ### 3.2.1 Create the custom trigger